Swift SDK

 - A field indicating whether our platform can store the payment data as an account on file for subsequent payments.

-- A field indicating whether the method allows recurring payments.
+- A field indicating whether the method allows Card On File.

 - A field indicating whether the payment method uses redirection to a third party.